Climbing Mt. Debt - Veterinary Interns and Residents

 STUDENT LOAN REPAYMENT FOR VETERINARY INTERNSHIPS AND RESIDENCIES

 Income-driven repayment (IDR) calculates your monthly payment using your taxable income.
 After making payments for a specified number of years (20 or 25 depending on the plan), your remaining balance can be forgiven, triggering a tax on the amount forgiven.
 IDR can also lead to Public Service Loan Forgiveness (PSLF) which is a non-taxable benefit with specific requirements, including making payments to your federal Direct loans using an IDR plan while working for a qualifying organization for at least 10 years.
-The most beneficial IDR plans include Pay as you Earn (PAYE), Revised Pay as you Earn (REPAYE), or Income-Based Repayment (IBR).
+The most beneficial IDR plans include Saving on Valuable Education (SAVE), or Pay as you Earn (PAYE).
+Beware: PAYE is due to be phased out on July 1, 2024.
+If PAYE Is your best IDR option, then make sure you are using it before the phase out.
+Anyone who is using PAYE on July 1st can continue using it.
+But after July 1st, no one will be able to select it.

 Choosing the right student loan repayment strategy for your situation can save you a ton of time, money, and stress — a concept VIN Foundation calls Repay Wiser.